Please, tell me I’m not the only one!

 Taking pictures of very mundane things in your environment just to show relatives and friends back home.
 I have shots of squirrels, snow and cute Canadian mailboxes because it’s so exotic, right?

 Realizing that a few common words you use in your new life can’t be translated.
-I’m still struggling to find the exact word for “driveway” in French because French either park in a garage or on the street, but few face the typical Canadian issue of a garage full with a SUV, a snowblower and hockey gear.
+I’m still struggling to find the exact word for “driveway” in French because French either park in a garage or on the street, but few face the typical Canadian issue of a garage full of SUVs, a snowblower and hockey gear.
 This is also why when two immigrants are chatting in their mother tongue, you’ll often hear words in English (or whatever the local language is) in the conversation.

 Feeling briefly very patriotic during big international events.
-I spent most of July explaining CBC journalists that I really wasn’t knowledgeable enough about football to be the designated French supporter in English Canada, but I was surprised how much I knew about the 2018 FIFA World Cup by then.
+I spent most of July explaining CBC journalists that I really wasn’t knowledgeable enough about football to be the designated French supporter in English Canada, but I was surprised by how much I knew about the 2018 FIFA World Cup by then.

 Being the designated French- or English-language expert for family members back home.
 Yes, I’ll proof your resume in English.
 Sure, I’ll take a look at your school homework.
 Gee, what do they teach you?
 Nobody speaks like that!